Préférez-vous toujours consulter ce site en anglais ?

 An ecological garden is a space designed primarily with native plants.
 These gardens provide a diverse mix of native grasses and flowering perennials that bloom from early spring and thrive until fall.
 Unlike conventional lawns, which use turfgrass, these gardens rely on plants well-suited to their local environment.
 This eliminates the need for synthetic chemicals and intensive maintenance.

 Ecological gardens benefit the many insects and animals on our territory by providing them with food and a home.
-They also hold rainwater, which is good for the plants and keeps the ground from getting too dry or flooded.
+They also retain rainwater, which is good for the plants and keeps the ground from getting too dry or flooded.

 I Stock 808562602